-POST emits no beep to signal successful completion.
-If POST detects a problem during startup, beep codes might occur.
+POST emits one beep to signal successful completion.
+If POST detects a problem during startup, other beep codes might occur.
 Use the following beep code descriptions to help diagnose and solve problems that are detected during startup.

-Note: See the Problem Determination and Service Guide on the IBM xSeries Documentation CD for more information about the POST beep codes.
+Note: See the Problem Determination and Service Guide on the IBM System x Documentation CD for more information about the POST beep codes.